jegra/Vide/Meteor.md

 # Vide

-Easy as hell jQuery plugin for video backgrounds.
+jQuery plugin for video backgrounds, updated for mobile autoplay.

 ## Notes

+Based on the vodkabears/Vide package.

 * All modern desktop browsers are supported.
 * IE9+